colecrouter/cloudflare-workers-image-generation-example/README.md

 ## How?

-Thanks to [upng.js](https://github.com/photopea/UPNG.js/), we can convert raw bytes data to and from `.png` files, allowing us to modify raw pixel values.
+Thanks to [upng.js](https://github.com/photopea/UPNG.js/), we can convert raw byte data to and from `.png` files, allowing us to modify raw pixel values.
 While this means we need to implement any required image processing techniques from scratch, it *is* still possible to do.

 ## Developing